rust-lang/book/second-edition/nostarch/chapter12.md

 error: test failed
 ```

 Great, our test fails, exactly as we expected.
-Let's get the test to pass!
+Let’s get the test to pass!

 ### Writing Code that Gets the Test to Pass